ilyakatz/data-migrate/README.md

 ### Rake Tasks

     $> rake -T data
-    rake data:forward                 # Pushes the schema to the next version (specify steps w/ STEP=n). rake data:migrate:down            # Runs the "down" for a given migration VERSION. rake data:migrate:redo            # Rollbacks the database one migration and re migrate up (options: STEP=x, VERSION=x). rake data:migrate:status          # Display status of data migrations rake data:migrate:up              # Runs the "up" for a given migration VERSION. rake data:rollback                # Rolls the schema back to the previous version (specify steps w/ STEP=n). rake data:version                 # Retrieves the current schema version number for data migrations rake db:forward:with_data         # Pushes the schema to the next version (specify steps w/ STEP=n). rake db:migrate:data              # Migrate the database through scripts in db/data/migrate. rake db:migrate:down:with_data    # Runs the "down" for a given migration VERSION. rake db:migrate:redo:with_data    # Rollbacks the database one migration and re migrate up (options: STEP=x, VERSION=x). rake db:migrate:status:with_data  # Display status of data and schema migrations rake db:migrate:up:with_data      # Runs the "up" for a given migration VERSION. rake db:migrate:with_data         # Migrate the database data and schema (options: VERSION=x, VERBOSE=false). rake db:rollback:with_data        # Rolls the schema back to the previous version (specify steps w/ STEP=n). rake db:version:with_data         # Retrieves the current schema version numbers for data and schema migrations `
+    rake data:forward                 # Pushes the schema to the next version (specify steps w/ STEP=n) rake data:migrate                 # Migrate data migrations (options: VERSION=x, VERBOSE=false)
+    rake data:migrate:down            # Runs the "down" for a given migration VERSION rake data:migrate:redo            # Rollbacks the database one migration and re migrate up (options: STEP=x, VERSIO... rake data:migrate:status          # Display status of data migrations rake data:migrate:up              # Runs the "up" for a given migration VERSION rake data:rollback                # Rolls the schema back to the previous version (specify steps w/ STEP=n) rake data:version                 # Retrieves the current schema version number for data migrations rake db:forward:with_data         # Pushes the schema to the next version (specify steps w/ STEP=n) rake db:migrate:down:with_data    # Runs the "down" for a given migration VERSION rake db:migrate:redo:with_data    # Rollbacks the database one migration and re migrate up (options: STEP=x, VERSIO... rake db:migrate:status:with_data  # Display status of data and schema migrations rake db:migrate:up:with_data      # Runs the "up" for a given migration VERSION rake db:migrate:with_data         # Migrate the database data and schema (options: VERSION=x, VERBOSE=false) rake db:rollback:with_data        # Rolls the schema back to the previous version (specify steps w/ STEP=n) rake db:version:with_data         # Retrieves the current schema version numbers for data and schema migrations

 Tasks work as they would with the 'vanilla' db version.
 The 'with_data' addition to the 'db' tasks will run the task in the context of both the data and schema migrations.
 That is, `rake db:rollback:with_data` will check to see if it was a schema or data migration invoked last, and do that.
 Tasks invoked in that space also have an additional line of output, indicating if the action is performed on data or schema.